Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Proof

 Taking $V_i$ in Lemma \ref{lem::clt_graph_dependency} as the scaled random component:

-with $\E(V_i) = 0$.
-Now we bound $\E(|V_i|^3)$.
+with $E(V_i) = 0$.
+Now we bound $E(|V_i|^3)$.
 By Assumption \ref{ass:bounded}, we have that

-Based on the definition for dependency graph, we have can define $\cG_{\textup{Dep}} = \cG^m$ to be the $m$-hop neighborhood graph of the $\cG$.
-By Assumption \ref{ass:degree}, the maximal degree of $\cG_{\textup{Dep}}$ is at most $\Delta^m$.
+Based on the definition for dependency graph, we have can define $\cG_{\textup{Dep}} = \indicator\{\cB^{2m} > 0\}$ to be the adjacency matrix that indicates $2m$-order neighbors based on the original village network graph $\cB$.
+By Assumption \ref{ass:degree}, the maximal degree of $\cG_{\textup{Dep}}$ is at most $\Delta^{2m}$.
 Also $|V| = n$.
 Therefore, using Lemma \ref{lem::clt_graph_dependency}, we have that